lopanapol/sentium-pico/README.md

-# Sentiria Pico - Synthetic Life Simulation
+# Sentium Pico - Synthetic Life Simulation

 *A fascinating exploration of artificial consciousness in the constraints of PICO-8*